New Chapter No. 1: The Chance of Love

-New Chapter #1: The Chance of Love is the eighth official Korean studio album by South Korean pop duo TVXQ.
-It was released on March 28, 2018 by SM Entertainment.
+New Chapter #1: The Chance of Love is the eighth Korean studio album by South Korean duo TVXQ.
+It was released on March 28, 2018, by SM Entertainment.
 It is the duo's first full-length Korean album since their discharge from the South Korean army, which they served from 2015 to 2017.
 The Chance of Love is described to be a "mature sexy" album, with many songs in the album following a metropolitan style of sound that encompasses various genres, including electronic music, R&B, jazz pop, and pop ballad.
-"The Chance of Love," a swing jazz-inspired dance song, was the album's lead single, with the mid-tempo pop song "Love Line" as the album's follow-up promotional single.
+"The Chance of Love", a swing jazz-inspired dance song, was the album's lead single, with the mid-tempo pop song "Love Line" as the album's follow-up promotional single.

 The Chance of Love received generally mixed reviews from Korean music critics, who felt the album lacked musical consistency, but praised the duo's vocal performances.
 In South Korea, the album debuted at number one on the Gaon Albums Chart, TVXQ's fifth consecutive number one on the chart, and moved 110,000 copies on the first month.
 It ended the year as South Korea's 14th best-selling album.
 The sequel album, New Chapter #2: The Truth of Love, was released on December 26, 2018.

 Background and composition

 From 2015 to 2017, the duo went on a hiatus to fulfill their compulsory military service.
 U-Know Yunho was inducted into the Republic of Korea Armed Forces in July 2015, and he joined the military band for the 26th Mechanized Infantry Division on August 31.
 Max Changmin was inducted into the armed forces as a conscripted policeman in November 2015.
 For the next two years, the duo recorded The Chance of Love during their breaks from the military.
 Yunho was finally discharged from service in April 2017, and Changmin in August 2017.

 On August 21, 2017, no more than three days after Changmin's discharge, a press conference was held in Seoul to welcome the duo's complete comeback to the music industry.
 Two more press conferences were held in Tokyo and Hong Kong.
 At the conferences, the duo announced their comeback concert Your Present, new solo releases, and a comeback album, later revealed to be New Chapter #1: The Chance of Love, the first in a series of two musical releases.
 The name New Chapter is a reflection of TVXQ's own evolution from being a boy band to a mature vocal group.

-TVXQ described the new album as "fluid," with "easy-listening" songs like "Love Line" and "The Chance of Love" as starters.
+TVXQ described the new album as "fluid", with "easy-listening" songs like "Love Line" and "The Chance of Love" as starters.
 The record then dives into more mature-sounding styles, consisting of tracks produced with a future bass sound.
 The album is meant to be listened in order so it could play out like a movie.